Triggers/actions in Salesforce

 In Workato, a Trigger refers to a condition that is set to start off a recipe.
 All the triggers on the Salesforce connector deals with Objects.
 The name of the trigger tells you exactly what event must occur for a recipe to take place.
 The Salesforce connector supports several different trigger types:

 In the example below, we will configure a simple polling trigger.
-Polling triggers check the connected Salesforce account every 5 or 10 minutes (this interval is dependent on your Workato plan) for new or updated objects.
+Polling triggers check the connected Salesforce account at a configurable set interval (as frequent as 5 minutes) for new or updated objects.

 The recipe will now trigger when there is a new/updated lead

 Fields list input field allows users to select the fields they wish to use in the recipe.
 This ensures that the recipe will be affected only by changes to these subset of fields, and therefore minimize impact on the recipe due to schema changes.

 The benefits of using the

 Fields list are:

 - Improved recipe usability due to smaller datatree with only relevant datapills